 - Cover leftover cake tightly and store in the refrigerator for 5 days.

-Make ahead tip: Prepare cake through step 5.
+- Make Ahead & Freezing Instructions: Prepare cake through step 5.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the frosting, frost, and serve.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature or serve cold.

-Layer cake: I've made this as a two layer cake before.
-Use 2 9-inch cake pans and bake the layers for 30-34 minutes or until the centers are cooked through.
+- Layer Cake: I’ve made this as a two layer cake before.
+Grease two 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans.
+Divide the batter between the two pans and bake the layers for 30-34 minutes or until the centers are cooked through.